jekyll/jekyll/site/docs/configuration.md

 defaults for your custom variables.
 Of course, any variable actually specified in the front matter overrides the defaults.

-All defaults go under the `defaults` key, which holds a list of scope-values combinations.
+All defaults go under the `defaults` key, which holds a list of scope-values combinations ("default sets").
 The `scope` key defines for which files the defaults apply, limiting them by their `path` and optionally by their `type` (`page`, `post` or `draft`).
 The `values` key holds the actual list of defaults.